 Carry Some Tarps

-Use LED Lighting
+Use LED Lighting & Turn Off Electronics

-You would be surprised how much heat those little OEM incandescent or halogen lamps put out in the RV compared to LED replacements.
+You would be surprised how much heat that little OEM incandescent or halogen lamps put out in the RV compared to LED replacements.
 While the LED lamps do warm up a little bit, the regular bulbs are like running little heaters.